-In his letter this month our Bishop talks about the value of lay volunteers’ bishop-burrows-november-2016work in running the Church of Ireland and pays a very, very special tribute to Mr Sam Harper who is retiring as ‘southern’ lay secretary of the General Synod.
+In his letter this month our Bishop talks about the value of lay volunteers’ work in running the Church of Ireland and pays a very, very special tribute to Mr Sam Harper who is retiring as ‘southern’ lay secretary of the General Synod.

 He also thanks Siobhan Tulloch for her work producing the Children’s Page in the Diocesan magazine over many years and introduces the new diocesan communications officer who began her work in October.